Verification vs Validation: Explore The Differences with Examples

-Consumers view quality means users perception of the final product.
+Consumers view quality means the user’s perception of the final product.

-When we carry out the V&V tasks, we have to concentrate both of these views of quality.
+When we carry out the V&V tasks, we must concentrate on both of these views of quality.

 What is Verification?

-Verification is a process of evaluating the intermediary work products of a software development lifecycle to check if we are in the right track of creating the final product.
+Verification is the process of evaluating the intermediary work products of a software development lifecycle to check if we are in the right track of creating the final product.

 In other words, we can also state that verification is a process to evaluate the mediator products of software to check whether the products satisfy the conditions imposed during the beginning of the phase.